Finding your path through Peri-Menopause

 The fast-paced nature of society, and the constant distractions and anxieties of the modern world can make it hard to fully sink into the bodily experiences of what you’re encountering.
 Deeper emotions can sometimes accompany the rushes of heat during menopause.
 It’s important that you allow yourselves time to connect with whatever may be surfacing emotionally during this time.

 This might require you to turn to the support of friends, family, or professional help.
-Any transition will require a loving and caring community.
+Any transition will require a loving and caring community so that you can hold deep care and love for yourself help. .
 This is particularly meaningful during the menopause when support and sustenance can be provided by a connection to the shared experience of others.

 Supporting ourselves during the menopause